Enneagram of Personality: Three triads of type patterns

+An individual's tritype is a three digit number where each digit corresponds to individual's dominant type in each of the three centers of intelligence.

 Wings

-Most, but not all, Enneagram of Personality theorists teach that a person's basic type is modified, at least to some extent, by the personality dynamics of the two adjacent types as indicated on the enneagram figure.
-These two types are often called "wings".
+Most, but not all, Enneagram of Personality enthusiasts teach that a person's basic type is modified, at least to some extent, by the personality dynamics of the two adjacent types as indicated on the enneagram figure.
+These two types are called "wings".
 A person with the Three personality type, for example, is understood to have points Two and Four as their wing types.
 The circle of the enneagram figure may indicate that the types or points exist on a spectrum rather than as distinct types or points unrelated to those adjacent to them.
 A person may be understood, therefore, to have a core type and one or two wing types which influence but do not change the core type.
-Empirical research into wing theory by Anthony Edwards did not support the theory.
-Related to, but not the same, as the wing theory is Ichazo's theory involving the active, attractive, and function forces.
+Empirical research into the wing concept by Anthony Edwards did not support the hypothesis.
+Related to, but not the same, as the wing concept is Ichazo's viewpoint involving the active, attractive, and function forces.
 According to him, the type is made from a starting point, referred to as the active force.
 In turn, the type is also led with an attractive force.
 This ends with the "function", where the result is the formation of a type in between the two.
 Naranjo said about the wings that a person "can easily see" their primary type as being between its adjacent wings.

 Connecting lines

 For some Enneagram theorists the lines connecting the points add further meaning to the information provided by the descriptions of the types.
 Sometimes called the "security" and "stress" points, or points of "integration" and "disintegration", some theorists believe these connected points also contribute to a person's overall personality.
 From this viewpoint, therefore, at least four other points affect a person's overall personality; the two points connected by the lines to the core type and the two wing points.
-The earlier teachings about the connecting lines are now rejected or modified by many Enneagram teachers, including Claudio Naranjo who developed them.
+The earlier teachings about the connecting lines are now rejected or modified by Enneagram teachers, including Claudio Naranjo who developed them.